 I won’t die alone.

 I stretch out onto my stomach and leopard crawl behind him to the study.
 In the background, I hear furtive whispers and quiet footsteps.
-Shadows stretch and squish against the stairwell.
-They are heading upstairs.
+Shadows stretch and squish, against the walls.
+Their appendages end in jagged curves as they move up the stairwell.
+They’re heading upstairs.
 They think we’re in our beds.

 I don’t have much time.

 The cool of the tiles press through my thin pajamas and my muscles spasm.
-In the study with only the crested moonlight and my dad’s misty presence for guidance, I find the cabinet with my husband’s small arsenal locked inside.
-His hunting rifle, a handgun and a grenade he kept from his time in the border wars.
+In the study with only the crested moonlight and dad’s vaporous presence for guidance, I find the cabinet with my husband’s small arsenal locked inside.
+His hunting rifle, a handgun, and a grenade given to him by my dad, from his time in the border wars.

 I need a clear head and steady hand.